Tottenham transfer news and rumours: January transfer window 2023

 Alexis Mac Allister - Arsenal and Tottenham are both showing interest in Brighton midfielder Mac Allister but appear to be prioritising positions other than midfield, which could leave Atletico Madrid in pole position to make their move (Daily Mail, December 22); Tottenham are targeting Brighton's World Cup-winning midfielder Mac Allister (Daily Mail, December 14).

+Josko Gvardiol - Tottenham's shaky defensive display against Brentford on Boxing Day could see them speed up their moves for RB Leipzig defender Gvardiol (Daily Express, December 27).

-Harry Maguire - Tottenham have been tipped to take on out-of-favour England international Harry Maguire as they look to sure up their defence (Daily Express, December 17).
+Harry Maguire - Tottenham have been tipped to take on out-of-favour England international Maguire as they look to shore up their defence (Daily Express, December 17).

 Sofyan Amrabat - Tottenham, Chelsea, Liverpool, West Ham, Newcastle and Atletico Madrid are among those eyeing developments on the future of Amrabat (Daily Mail, December 16).